ckan/ckan/doc/maintaining/configuration.rst

 This sets the upper file size limit for in-line previews.
-Increasing the value allows CKAN to preview larger files (e.g. PDFs) in-line; however, this might cause time-outs, or unresponsive browsers for CKAN users with lower bandwidth.
+Increasing the value allows CKAN to preview larger files (e.g. PDFs) in-line; however, a higher value might cause time-outs, or unresponsive browsers for CKAN users with lower bandwidth.
+If left commented out, CKAN will default to 1 MB.

 Front-End Settings